 In October 1987, Steve moved to Toronto, where he recorded two more important jazz CDs for the Sackville label.
 In 2002 Steve recorded his first CD as a vocalist as well as pianist and keyboardist - an CD of Adult Contemporary music for the Trilogy label.
 This CD led to him winning an Honorable Mention at the 2002 USA Songwriting Competition, the largest songwriting competition in the world.
 The award included a showcase tour of major U.S cities including New York, Washington DC, Nashville, and Los Angeles.
 In 2008 Steve returned to his jazz roots and is currently working on material for a new CD.

-Steve currently lives in Trent Hills Ontario, about 2 hours from Toronto and 3 hours from Ottawa.
+Steve currently lives in Trent Hills Ontario, about 2 hours east of Toronto and 3 hours west of Ottawa.